leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 ### How to set up an exit node

-Tailscale can be downloaded, installed, and updated in different ways depending on your system.
+1. **Install Tailscale**

+First, download and install Tailscale on the device you want to use as the exit node.
 For detailed instructions, refer to the [install Tailscale](https://tailscale.com/kb/1347/installation) guide and choose the appropriate method for your system.

-1. Advertise a device as an exit node
+2. **Enable the exit node**

 On the device you want to use as the exit node, run: